The Authors

 Christopher W. Bogosh RN-BC, B.Th

-Christopher W. Bogosh, RN-BC, B.Th. is a psychiatric-mental health nurse and pastor with more than twenty-five years of experience.
-He is the author of several books and articles on medical ethics from a Christian worldview perspective.
+Christopher W. Bogosh, RN-BC, B.Th., is a psychiatric mental-health nurse with academic training in theology and philosophy.
+He is the author of several books and articles on medical ethics from a Christian worldview perspective and the founder of Good Samaritan Books.
 After an honorable discharge from the U.S. Army as a medical specialist, Chris pursued a degree in nursing.
-After graduating from Massachusetts Bay Community College's nursing program in 1997, he enrolled in Haddington House on Prince Edward Island.
+After graduating from Massachusetts Bay Community College's nursing program in 1997, he enrolled in Haddington House Theological School on Prince Edward Island.
 In 2009, Chris earned a Bachelor of Theology honors and received ordination.
-Chris passed American Nurses Association (ANA) psychiatric-mental health board exam in 2017.
+Chris passed the American Nurses Association (ANA) psychiatric mental health board exam in 2017.

-Chris works from home as a clinical review nurse.
+Chris is the director of Good Samaritan Books and a psychiatric nurse working in home health care.
 He enjoys reading, studying, writing, quiet, hiking, cycling, and dogs.
-He and his wife Robin live a life of prayer, according to a modified form of the Benedictine Order.
-They are devoted to the theology of the Protestant Reformation and the liturgy of traditional Christianity.
-Chris and his wife have one adult son and a dog.
+He strives to live a Life of Prayer according to a modified form of the Benedictine Order.
+He is devoted to the theology of the Protestant Reformation and to the liturgical traditional of Christianity.

 Heidi T. Klessig MD